redhat-openstack/ansible-nfv/roles/post_install/tripleo_inventory/README.md

 # TripleO Inventory

 ## Description
-TripleO Inventory play will generate a new inventory file from the provided Undercloud/Hypervisor host.
+TripleO Inventory role will generate a new inventory file from the provided Undercloud/Hypervisor host.

 From time to time, we may get an already installed Openstack environment for work/testing/etc.
 In order to be able to run an Ansible playbooks or different ad-hoc commands against the overcloud nodes, inventory file is required.

 ## Structure
-At the end of the play the following structure will appear:
+At the end of the execution the following structure will appear:
 ```
 |-> inventory file (soft link to the last environment)
 |-> ansible.ssh.config (soft link to the last environment)